 So here’s a crazy idea.
 While we’re amending the white supremacy bias, as expressed in public artwork, created mostly during the Jim Crow era, why don’t we create a new public art initiative, commissioning new works which depict and celebrate these important historical revisions?

 Here’s what I propose: a monument in bronze memorializing the victims of the Mother Emanuel massacre, five years ago and a week before the removal of the Calhoun statue.
-I suggest creating nine naturalistic doves in bronze, dancing around and above the tall pedestal, defying gravity (similar to the work of Grainger McKoy), defying history and defying hate, in the spirit of the brilliant iconic graphic, “We Shall Overcome” by Gil Shuler.
+I suggest creating nine naturalistic doves in bronze or aluminum, dancing around and above the tall pedestal, defying gravity (similar to the work of Grainger McKoy), defying history and defying hate, in the spirit of the brilliant iconic graphic, “We Shall Overcome” by Gil Shuler.

 [Update 9-2-20: I did hear back from Mayor Tecklenburg, who thanked my for the suggestion.
 He said, “We’ll likely focus on other locations for telling these stories, as Marion Square is technically owned by others and would prefer [us] to use other properties belonging to the City.”
 I responded 9-9-20: “I am curious as to who owns Marion Square and how they allowed you to remove the Calhoun statue and yet would ‘prefer’ the city ‘to use other properties belonging to the city’ for any such memorials.”]